-- (2) Investments were carried in the solvency balance sheet at market values, and at amortized cost in the VAG balance sheet.
+- (1) In the solvency balance sheet, deferred tax claims and deferred tax liabilities are netted and reported under other liabilities item (5). - (2) Investments were carried in the solvency balance sheet at market values, and at amortized cost in the VAG balance sheet.
 See also Section D.1.2.1 "Classic cover fund".
-As of December 31, 2023, there was an insignificant difference between market value and carrying amount. - (3) The reinsurer's share of the technical provisions in the VAG balance sheet is supplemented by the modelled cash flow balance of the reinsurance business in the solvency balance sheet.
+As of December 31, 2024, there was an insignificant difference between market value and carrying amount. - (3) The reinsurer's share of the technical provisions in the VAG balance sheet is supplemented by the modelled cash flow balance of the reinsurance business in the solvency balance sheet.
 More detailed presentations have been made in Section D.1.2.3 "Reinsurance recoverables from reinsurance contracts" (assets) and Section D.2.3.1 "Value of technical provisions by business area" (liabilities).
 Explanations have been provided in Section D.2.1.6.2 "Consideration of reinsurance in the solvency balance sheet" and D.2.3.2.3 "Reinsurance". - (4) Within the framework of the solvency balance sheet, the technical provisions in the VAG balance sheet were replaced by the best estimate liability and the risk margin.
 A more detailed presentation has been made in Section D.2.3.1 "Value of technical provisions by business area".
 Explanations have been provided in section D.2.3.2 "Explanations of the differences between the solvency balance sheet and the VAG balance sheet".

 As explained in section D.2.3.2.1, the technical provisions according to Solvency II implicitly take expected future profits into account.
 The main methods and assumptions described in section D.2.1 were applied for the projection of these expected future profits.
-The revaluation of the technical provisions changed insignificantly from 20,086k EUR in 2022 to 20,863k EUR in 2023.
+The revaluation of the technical provisions changed significantly from 20,863k EUR in 2023 to 17,162k EUR in 2024.
+The stronger reduction in technical provisions is the result of the reduced income due to the insolvency of FWU AG.

 - (5) Deferred taxes are created for the differences between the VAG balance sheet and the solvency balance sheet, which are presented together for assets and liabilities in item (5); cf. explanation (1).
-The decrease in the sum of reevaluations from 2022 to 2023 therefore required a decrease in the deferred tax liabilities shown above. - (6) The foreseeable dividends are eliminated when calculating the available basic own funds according to Solvency II.
+The decrease in the sum of reevaluations from 2023 to 2024 therefore required a decrease in the deferred tax liabilities shown above. - (6) The foreseeable dividends are eliminated when calculating the available basic own funds according to Solvency II.